wallarm/product-documentation/docs/latest/admin-en/installation-check-operation-en.md

 [doc-configure-parameters]:     ../admin-en/configure-parameters-en.md
 [doc-stat-service]:    ../admin-en/configure-statistics-service.md

+!!! warning "PROBABLY THIS ARTICLE WILL BE REMOVED"
+    PROBABLY THIS ARTICLE WILL BE REMOVED SINCE EACH DEPLOYMENT INSTRUCTION PROVIDES CUSTOMERS WITH TEST ATTACK / WE WILL REFER CUSTOMERS FROM INSTALLATION INSTRUCTIONS TO THIS ARTICLE

 If everything is configured correctly, Wallarm filters the requests and proxies the filtered requests in accordance with the configuration file settings.

 To check the correct operation, you must: